Cline Buttes: Recreation

 In the summer, recreation opportunities in the Cline Buttes area include hiking, horseback riding, mountain biking, bird watching, and scenic viewing.
 There are separate mountain trails for hikers, mountain bikes, and horseback riding.
-During the winter, the area is usually available for some recreation activities since snow accumulation on and around the mountain is not excessive in most years.
+During the winter, the area is usually available for some recreation activities since snow accumulation on and around the mountain is not abundant in most years.

 The Cline Buttes are particularly well known for their mountain bike trails.
 Several of the bike trails are narrow single-track paths that follow the slope around the buttes to vista points.
 There are also two downhill trails that start at the top of the highest peak.
-These are extremely challenging routes with very steep rocky sections.
-Those trails are recommended for expert bikers only.
+These are extremely challenging routes with very steep rocky sections and are recommended for expert bikers only.
 Many of the lower trails are narrow with occasional downhill jumps, suitable for bikers with intermediate-level skills.
+In 2026, 11-plus miles of new trails were added on the buttes and adjacent areas, including beginner trails and trails re-routed to avoid private land and sensitive conservation land.

 From the summit of the Cline Buttes, visitors have an excellent view of Cascade peaks to the west as well as the high desert country of Deschutes and Crook counties to the east.
 Visitors can see as far north as Mount Hood and as far south as Mount Bachelor from the Cline Buttes' highest summit.
 To the west are the central peaks of the Cascade Range, dominated by the Three Sisters.
 To the northeast lies Smith Rock State Park, and farther to the east are the Powell Buttes and the Ochoco Mountains.
 From the summit, the views to the south and southeast are of the lower sections of the Cline Buttes Recreation Area located on the Matson Plateau west of the Deschutes River with Pilot Butte and Paulina Peak in the distance.